Lasya356/power-outages/README.md

 ### Bivariate Analysis

 The box plot below displays the relationship between cause categories of power outages and their durations.
-Based on this plot, we can infer that severe weather and fuel supply emergencies seem to cause longer-lasting power outages; whereas, islanding and intentional attack appear to cause outage events of the shortest durations.
+Based on this plot, we can infer that severe weather and fuel supply emergencies seem to cause power outages of the longest median durations; whereas, islanding and intentional attack appear to cause outage events of the shortest median durations.

 <iframe
   src="assets/BI-outage-dur-vs-cause-cat.html"